-Bev McARTHUR: In Queensland the former head of the Australian Christian Lobby Lyle Shelton has been dragged through the legal system for almost five years after he was the subject of an antivilification complaint following comments he made online that two drag queens involved in a drag queen story time event were poor role models for children.
+Bev McARTHUR: Well, in Queensland the former head of the Australian Christian Lobby Lyle Shelton has been dragged through the legal system for almost five years after he was the subject of an anti-vilification complaint following comments he made online that two drag queens involved in a drag queen story time event were poor role models for children.
 It is not unreasonable to view the case as politically motivated given Shelton's reputation as a well-known commentator on religious and cultural issues.
-The bill's explanatory note indicates that the definition of 'gender identity' is intended to protect drag performers.
+The bill's explanatory note indicates that the definition of gender identity is intended to protect drag performers.
 How will Victorians who share Shelton's beliefs be protected from vexatious litigation?